What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Introduction

 Given these demands, one important aspect of SWS quality and sustainability is how efficiently issues reported by users or contributors are managed and resolved.
 In open‐source ecosystems such as GitHub, issue trackers provide a mechanism through which bug reports, enhancement requests, questions, and other maintenance tasks are communicated, triaged, addressed, and closed.
 Prior studies on general software projects have shown that factors such as contributor activity, workload distribution, labeling practices, and the use of structured templates can significantly affect how quickly and effectively issues are resolved \cite{jarczyk2014github, yang2023users, bijlsma2012faster, kuramoto2024understanding}.
 Faster issue resolution is often associated with higher user satisfaction, stronger community trust, and greater project adoption.
-However, SWS projects differ from conventional software in several ways; they are often interdisciplinary, serve research-driven purposes, and must manage complex aspects such as data dependencies, execution environments, and workflow reproducibility \cite{alam2025empirical, bharathi2008characterization}.
-These distinctive characteristics may shape how issues emerge, are prioritized, and are ultimately resolved.
-Yet, systematic evidence on what drives issue resolution speed in SWSs remains limited.
-Understanding these factors is crucial for improving the responsiveness, reliability, and long-term sustainability of SWSs.